browserengineering/book/book/security.md

      too.

 The core problem here is that user comments are supposed to be data, but the browser is interpreting them as code.
-This kind of exploit is usually called *cross-site scripting* (often written "XSS"), though misinterpreting data as code is a common security issue in all kinds of programs.
+In web applications, this kind of exploit is usually called *cross-site scripting* (often written "XSS"), though misinterpreting data as code is a common security issue in all kinds of programs.

 The standard fix is to encode the data so that it can't be interpreted as code.
 For example, in HTML, you can write `&lt;` to display a less-than sign.[^ch1-ex] Python has an `html` module for this kind of
 encoding:

-[^ch1-ex]: You may have implemented this as part of an [exercise in
+[^ch1-ex]: You may have implemented this in a [Chapter 1
-    Chapter 1](http.md#exercises).
+    exercise](http.md#exercises).

 ``` {.python file=server}
 import html